French invasion of Russia order of battle: Nationalities

 Minard's infographic (see below) depicts the march ingeniously by showing the size of the advancing army, overlaid on a rough map, as well as the retreating soldiers together with temperatures recorded (as much as 30 below zero on the Réaumur scale) on their return.
 The numbers on this chart have 422,000 crossing the Neman with Napoleon, 22,000 taking a side trip early on in the campaign, 100,000 surviving the battles en route to Moscow and returning from there; only 4,000 survive the march back, to be joined by 6,000 that survived that initial 22,000 in the feint attack northward; in the end, only 10,000 cross the Neman back out of the initial 422,000.

 Adam Zamoyski estimated that between 550,000 and 600,000 French and allied troops (including reinforcements) operated beyond the Niemen, of which as many as 400,000 troops died.

 Russian Imperial Army

-The forces immediately facing Napoleon consisted of three armies, operating around the Western Dvina, the Dnieper and the Bug (river), comprising 175-250,000 Russians and 15,000 Cossacks, with 938 guns as follows:
+The forces immediately facing Napoleon consisted of three armies, operating around the Western Dvina, the Dnieper and the Bug (river), comprising 175–250,000 Russians and 15,000 Cossacks, with 938 guns as follows:

-Minister of War Mikhail Barclay de Tolly served as the Commander in Chief of the Russian Armies.
-He was field commander of the First Western Army and until replaced by Mikhail Kutuzov who was appointed Commander-in-chief on 17 August and arrived on the 29th.
-After the Battle at Borodino he was appointed General Field Marshall, the highest military rank.
+Minister of War Mikhail Barclay de Tolly served as the Commander in Chief of the Russian Armies until early October.
+He was field commander of the First Western Army and replaced by Mikhail Kutuzov who was appointed Commander-in-chief on 17th and arrived on the 29th of August.
+After the Battle at Borodino Kutuzov was appointed General Field Marshall, the highest military rank.